digimakergo/doc/index.md

 ### Roadmap

-We are evolving so check our [roadmap](roadmap) to know our next step.
+We are evolving so check our [New feature ideas in github project](https://github.com/digimakergo/digimaker/projects) to know our next step.

 ### Thanks
 Special thanks to template library [Pongo2](https://github.com/flosch/pongo2) and high perforance DB library [SQL Boiler](https://github.com/volatiletech/sqlboiler).